 Designing a duct system is important but there are a few critical steps that come first.
 Number one is the heating and cooling load calculation using a protocol like ACCA’s Manual J* or the ASHRAE Handbook of Fundamentals.* You’ve got to know how much heating and cooling you need for each room (in BTU/hr).
 Then those BTU per hour requirements immediately translate to room-by-room air flow requirements in cubic feet per minute (cfm).
 It’s done automatically in the software we use (RightSuite Universal by WrightSoft).

-Once you know the BTU/hr and cfm numbers for the building, you need to select the right equipment.
-ACCA's Manual S protocol helps you do that.
-There's more to it than just finding a piece of equipment that meets the total heating and cooling loads for the home.
-You've got to make sure you adjust for the indoor and outdoor design conditions of the home.
-Ideally, you have the manufacturer's performance data tables to help you get it right.
+Once you know the BTU/hr and cfm numbers for the building, you need to select the right equipment for heating and cooling.
+ACCA’s Manual S protocol* helps you do that.
+There’s more to it than just finding a piece of equipment that meets the total heating and cooling loads for the home.
+You’ve got to make sure you adjust for the indoor and outdoor design conditions of the home.
+Ideally, you have the manufacturer’s performance data tables to help you get it right.